-This article advances the narrative by adding resource consistency controls to support mission-critical applications.
+This article advances the narrative by adding resource consistency controls to the governance MVP to support mission-critical applications.

 Advancing the narrative

 The cloud adoption teams have met all requirements to move protected data.
 With those applications come SLA commitments to the business and need for support from IT operations.
 Right behind the team migrating the two datacenters, multiple application development and BI teams are ready to begin launching new solutions into production.
 IT operations is new to cloud operations and needs to quickly integrate existing operational processes.